Republic of the Marshall Islands

 Republic of the Marshall Islands country brief

 The Republic of the Marshall Islands (RMI) is located in the western Pacific Ocean, half way between Hawaii and Australia, north of the equator and west of the International Date Line.
 RMI is an archipelago of 29 atolls, five low coral islands and 1,151 islets that shares maritime borders with the Federated States of Micronesia, Kiribati and Nauru.
 RMI's land mass totals 113 square kilometres spread over an exclusive economic zone of 1.2 million square kilometres.
 RMI's capital is Majuro.
-It has a resident population of 53,158 people with an estimated 25,000 Marshallese living in the United State of America.
+It has a resident population of approximately 53,000 people with an estimated 27,000 Marshallese living in the United States (US).

-RMI is an independent country in a Compact of Free Association with the United States.
-RMI's constitution was adopted in 1979, with a Nitijela (Parliament) comprising 33 members, elected every four years by universal suffrage (the last election was held in November 2015).
-Each of RMI's 24 electoral constituencies – one for each inhabited island and atoll – elect one or more representatives (senators) to the Nitijela.
+RMI is an independent country in a Compact of Free Association with the US.
+RMI's constitution was adopted in 1979, with a Nitijela (Parliament) comprising 33 members, elected every four years by universal suffrage (the last election was held in November 2019).
+Each of RMI's 24 electoral constituencies — one for each inhabited island and atoll — elect one or more representatives (senators) to the Nitijela.
 Senators elect the President from within the Nitijela.
 The President is both Head of State and Head of Government.
-The current and eighth President of RMI is HE Hilda Heine.
-A Council of Iroji – comprised twelve tribal chiefs – advises cabinet on customary law and traditional practice.
+The current and eighth President of RMI is HE David Kabua.
+A Council of Iroji — comprising twelve tribal chiefs — advises cabinet on customary law and traditional practice.

 Compact of Free Association with the United States